 Details: Check out the Wallriors Facebook page for more, and click here to find a detailed map of all the street art works.
 If you Download the Wallriors map or look for the QR code next to some of the artworks to access the map, or just get lost and see what turns up!

 The last time I was in Yilan I stayed in the cutest room with tents for beds, but this time I was determined to get a little closer to the great outdoors.
-I found myself headed towards the Beimen北門district to a pretty remote area by the coast called Shuangchun 雙春 where I went glamping at the holiday resort called Vanaheim 愛莊園
+I found myself headed towards the Beimen 北門 district to a pretty remote area by the coast called Shuangchun 雙春 where I went glamping at a holiday resort called Vanaheim 愛莊園

 Our guide then showed us to the room that is normally reserved for wedding shoots where they had set up a huge KTV system – I was with 4 other Taiwanese folk that night and it was kinda fun just singing away our evening.

-The next morning after breakfast, we then hopped onto a river boat and took a slow cruise around the mangrove area, learning a little about how the different mangrove plants and animals, and how mangroves help to protect the coastline from typhoon damage.
+The next morning after breakfast, we hopped onto a riverboat and took a slow cruise around the mangrove area, learning a little about how the different mangrove plants and animals, and how mangroves help to protect the coastline from typhoon damage.
 There were so many birds here!
-I really enjoyed this mini getaway from the city life.
+I really enjoyed this mini getaway from city life.

 How to get there: 73-10 Shuangchun, Beimen District, Tainan City 727台南市北門區雙春73-10號

 This place is seriously remote, so having your own transport is definitely the best way to get here.
+I hitched a ride from a kind couple on the way out.
 You can take public transport if you have more time but it involves a lot of stop changing:

 - From the Chiayi HSR station, transfer to the THSR Shuttle Bus 7211 towards Chiayi Park or the BRT 7212 and stop at Chiayi TRA Train Station – this takes around 30 minutes